natyoung/adder/README.md

 Instructions:
 =============

-To add two numbers together, first use the keypad to set the numbers.
+To add two numbers together, use the keypad to set the numbers and then press enter

 * Keypad UP = Increment first number.
 * Keypad DOWN = Decrement first number.